 • Go to splunk-soar directory and run the installation script with the command:

-After these steps, Splunk phantom will be installed on the machine and we can access the Phantom UI by putting the ip address in any browser.
+After these steps, Splunk SOAR will be installed on the machine and we can access the Splunk SOAR UI by putting the IP address in any browser.

-The system has the default user called phantom.
+The system has a default user called "phantom."
 Set a new password for this user.
 This will be used to build and install the application when developing.

 To do this:

-1. Log in to the Splunk Phantom server via command line sudo passwd phantom.
+1. Log in to the Splunk SOAR server via command line sudo passwd phantom.

 2. Type in your new password and hit enter.

-3. Reboot the phantoms server and type ifconfig to get the IP - Copy the URL on your local browser → Hit ‘Advanced’ and proceed to phantom login page.
+3. Reboot the Splunk SOAR server and type ifconfig to get the IP - Copy the URL on your local browser → Hit ‘Advanced’ and proceed to phantom login page.

-5. The credentials can be changed later according to the user preferences.
+5. The credentials can be changed later according to the user's preference.